Shakakai/100x/_posts/2024-10-18-ai-writing-part-1.md

 - Are there specific writing styles to avoid, such as passive voice, split infinitives, or unnecessary wordiness?
 - Do you require gender-inclusive language, or do you prefer a more traditional approach?

-By clearly defining the style, you provide the LLM with a concrete direction, improving the quality and consistency of the output.
+By clearly defining the style, you provide the LLM with concrete examples of what you do and do not want, improving the quality and consistency of the output.

 ## Establishing Writing Rules for the LLM

 Although the writing style provides general guidance, you'll also need to define specific writing rules for the LLM.
-Consider these points:
+Consider these areas:

 - **Dates and numbers:** How should they be represented?
 Is it "October 18, 2024" or "18/10/2024"?
 - **Capitalization rules:**